Mother & Daughter Legal Team

 Who Has Custody of a Child When the Parents Are Not Married in CA?

-By California law, any unwed mother is automatically awarded sole custody of their child.
+By California law, any unwed mother is automatically awarded sole custody of her child.
 This is under California Family Code Section 7610.
 Unless the court files an order against the mother, she will be able to determine and arrange the amount of contact the father has with the child.
 Keep in mind, if the father establishes paternity, then he will have the same rights to making decisions for the child as the mother would.

 We are prepared to deliver compassionate counsel to help you determine your child's best interests.
 While we will work to achieve an amicable agreement on child custody, we are ready if need be to mount a fierce defense of you and your child's rights.
 Do not hesitate to find out how we are qualified to help you and your family.